nonprofitable/tealeaf-ruby/README.md

-This repository will contain solutions to the exercises for the Tealeaf Academy Ruby textbook.
+This repository contains solutions to the exercises for the Tealeaf Academy Ruby textbook.